m3db/m3/site/content/docs/quickstart/_index.md

 This guide shows how to install and configure M3DB, create a single-node cluster, and read and write metrics to it.

 {{% notice warning %}}
 Deploying a single-node M3DB cluster is a great way to experiment with M3DB and get an idea of what it has to offer, but is not designed for production use.
-To run M3DB in clustered mode, with a separate M3Coordinator [read the clustered mode guide](/docs/how_to/cluster_hard_way).
+To run M3DB in clustered mode with a separate M3Coordinator, [read the clustered mode guide](/docs/how_to/cluster_hard_way).
 {{% /notice %}}

 ## Prerequisites